 Since then my work has been to bring together the different elements of my experience and education to help others, hence offering retreats and mentoring which combine practices for the gut, the body, the mind, the spirit.
 It is increasingly clear to me that these different elements should be treated as a whole.

 I keep finding examples in ancient wisdom where the medicine woman was also the spiritual leader (the doctor was the priest) and I seek inspiration from theses cultures where the health of the body, mental health and spirit health are intrinsically linked.

-Likewise the choices we make effects our future and our environment.
-Despite sometimes feeling like we live in individual bubbles, our every action, thought, relationship effects us and the world around us.
+Likewise the choices we make affects our future and our environment.
+Despite sometimes feeling like we live in individual bubbles, our every action, thought, relationship affects us and the world around us.